 Statewide, the number of structures in poor condition has been slowly increasing over the last five years.
 The number of structures in good condition peaked in 2012 and has been steadily declining since then, while the number of structures in fair condition has significantly increased.
 The slow increase in the number of poor condition structures reflects that MoDOT is essentially "holding it's own" even with significant Statewide Transportation Improvement Program investments on bridges in recent years.
 The decline in good structures reflects the fact that the construction program has slowed down in recent years with the focus on taking care of the existing system.
-The number of structures in fair condition continues to significantly increase which is reflective of MoDOT's aging bridge population with many structures at the point where they need minor maintenance or rehabilitation.
+The number of structures in fair condition continues to significantly increase which is reflective of MoDOT's aging bridge demographics with many structures at the point where they need minor maintenance or rehabilitation.

 For major bridges, the number of structures in the poor category has generally been steady over the last five years.
 This is reflective of the significant focus on these structures in the STIP.
 Even with the significant investment in the STIP, the number of structures in good condition has been generally dropping over the five-year period while the number in fair condition has generally been increasing.
 Work on major bridges is expensive with rehabilitations costing \$10 to \$20 million and replacements ranging from \$20 million to \$200 million.
+Ohio has been selected for comparison as its number of state bridges (10,394) is only nine fewer than Missouri, as well as having similar demographics, geography and weather conditions.